 One may view the state as a function mapping variables to values.
 If we call the state in the table above σ , we have $\sigma(x)=35$.
 Given a state we may compute the value of an expression containing the variables of the state.
 For example, the expression $x<19\lor y$ will have the value true in the state σ .
 We'll use the notation $\sigma(e)$ for the value of the expression e in σ and thus write $\sigma(x<19\lor y)=$ true.
-When b is a boolean expression and $\sigma(b)=$ true we say that σ satisfies b.
-This notion will be useful later when we want to specify the behaviour of algorithms.
-We shall then allow arbitrary mathematical notation, saying for example that σ satisfies $z>\pi$.
-Here, π is a mathematical number, not an expression in pseudo-code.
+When e is a boolean expression and e0 and the value of the expression of algorithms when we want to specify the behaviour of algorithms.
+We shall then allow arbitrary mathematical notation, saying for example that e0 satisfies e1.
+Here, e2 is a mathematical number, not an expression in pseudo-code.
 We call such generalized boolean expressions assertions.